ForModLabUHel/forClimate/README_callprebas.md

 	export R_HOME=/usr/lib64/R/
 	gcc -DMAIN -o callprebas -g -I/usr/include/R -L$R_HOME/lib -lR -lRblas callprebas.c ./callprebas

-The working directory must be *forClimate* in order to find the climate data files.

 The *-DMAIN* includes the C *main* function that implements the `callprebas` test program.
 To create the *callprebas.so* shared library: